alkurbatov/dotfiles/man/emacs_keys.md

 (while in directory editor) C - copy a file under the cursor or marked files.
 (while in directory editor) R - rename a file under the cursor or marked files.
 (while in directory editor) m - mark a file under the cursor.
 (while in directory editor) * - mark a file under the cursor.
-Any further commands will be launched fot the marked file.
+Any further commands will be launched for the marked file.
 (while in directory editor) * * - mark executables.
 (while in directory editor) * / - mark folders.
 (while in directory editor) * @ - mark symbolic links.